lizhangscience/TensorflowLearning/README.md

       Do you wish to build TensorFlow with GPU support? [y/n] y GPU support will be enabled for TensorFlow

      Please specify the location where CUDA 7.0 toolkit is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda]:
+[Default is /usr/local/cuda]: /home/zhangli/deeplearning_home/cuda-7.0
+     Please specify the location where CUDNN 6.5 V2 library is installed.
+Refer to README.md for more details.
+[Default is   /home/zhangli/deeplearning_home/cuda-7.0]: /home/zhangli/deeplearning_home/cuda-7.0
+    Setting up Cuda include
+    Setting up Cuda lib64
+    Setting up Cuda bin
+    Setting up Cuda nvvm
+     Configuration finished

      ####

-3. install the CUDA Tookit 7.0
-    In our cluster, there is CUDA Tookit 6.0.
-But CUDA Tookit 7.0 is needed in Tensorflow.
-The adiminister of cluster consider the       stable, so he doesn't agree with installing CUDA Tookit 7.0 with root.
-My strategy is that only install tookit and sdk in my     account, not drive.
-   a) download https://developer.nvidia.com/cuda-toolkit-70,  the format *.run is chose.
-        cuda_7.0.28_linux.run    -- *.run is a script, so install by ./*.run or sh *.run

-4. instal CUDNN Toolkit 6.5
+5. a